e280/sly/README.md

 <br/><br/>
 <a id="views"></a>

-## 🦝🍋 sly views
+## 🦝🍋 sly views and components
 > *views are the crown jewel of sly.. shadow-dom'd.. hooks-based.. "ergonomics"..*

 ```ts
 view(use => () => html`<p>hello world</p>`)
 ```

+- any view can be converted into a web component
 - views are not [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), but they do have [shadow roots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) and support [slots](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots)
-- any view can be registered as a web component, perfect for entrypoints or sharing widgets with html authors
 - views are typescript-native and comfy for webdevs building apps
 - views automatically rerender whenever any [strata-compatible](https://github.com/e280/strata) state changes